ezili_sm_button

 Ezili's English translation:

 The Supreme Creator (E, e, Mbomba, e, e!), Master of Breath shall foil the black collaborators/traitors (kanga bafyòti).
-Kill the tyrannical white settlers/blan strangers (kanga mundele).
+Kill/stop the tyrannical white settlers/blan strangers (kanga mundele).
 Bind all evil forces/sorcerers (kanga Ndòki).
 Stop them!

 (Listen to the Welfare Poets's song Sak Pase and their reciting (2:05) of the Bwa Kayiman invocation: E, e, Mbomba!
 Kanga Bafyòti.
 Kanga Mundele.
 Kanga Ndòki.
 Kanga li! - http://www.youtube.com/watch?v=H1DnBmvMjkU)